Oh My Dog: Release

 Oh My Dog was released directly on Amazon prime video on 21 April 2022 as a part of 2D Entertainment's four-film deal with the streaming service.

-Reception
+Release and reception

-Oh My Dog was released directly on Amazon prime video on 21 April 2022.Logesh Balachandran critic from Times of india Noted that " Oh My Dog! is not a painful watch.
-Kids might enjoy the film, but its universal theme could have been portrayed in a better way"and gave 2.5 stars out of 5 Star.Hindustan Times critic gave mixture of reviews and noted that "shanmugam debut movie is a warm and cute tale of a boy and his dog.
-Though not without a few flaws, it will appeal to kids and grown ups alike.".Manoj Kumar R critic from The Indian Express gave 3 stars out of 5 and noted that " This is not just about an abandoned puppy finding love.
+Oh My Dog was released directly on Amazon Prime Video on 21 April 2022.
+Logesh Balachandran, critic from The Times of India, noted that "Oh My Dog! is not a painful watch.
+Kids might enjoy the film, but its universal theme could have been portrayed in a better way" and gave 2.5 stars out of 5 stars.
+Hindustan Times critic gave a mixed review and noted that "Shanmugam['s] debut movie is a warm and cute tale of a boy and his dog.
+Though not without a few flaws, it will appeal to kids and grown ups alike".
+Manoj Kumar R, critic from The Indian Express gave 3 stars out of 5 and noted that " This is not just about an abandoned puppy finding love.
 It is about a band of people, traditionally considered weak who stand up for themselves and stick it to the big guy."